nataliee0311/news-app/README.md

 $ git checkout [name_of_your_new_branch]

-When pushing changes from your branch to master branch:
+Add changes from your branch to master branch:

+$ git add .
+$ git commit -m "Commit message here"
 $ git push origin [name_of_your_new_branch]